Haenamichnus: Classification

-The trackmaker of Haenamichnus uhangriensis is probably a large azhdarchid pterosaur, likely reaching 10 m in wingspan, 3 m in height and 145 kg in body mass, more than ten times heavier than the Kori bustard.
-Meanwhile, much common and smaller Haenamichnus sp. tracks from the Uhangri Formation is consistent with medium-sized azhdarchids reaching 5–6 m in wingspan.
+The trackmaker of Haenamichnus uhangriensis is probably a large azhdarchid pterosaur, based on large pes print up to 350 mm in length, likely reaching 10 m in wingspan, 3 m in height and 145 kg in body mass, more than ten times heavier than the Kori bustard.
+Meanwhile, much common and smaller Haenamichnus sp. tracks from the Uhangri Formation, based on pes print up to 280 mm in length, represents medium-sized azhdarchids reaching 5–6 m in wingspan.

 Azhdarchids are the only group of pterosaurs to which trackways have been assigned, including Haenamichnus which matches this group in shape, age, and size.
 One long trackway of this kind shows that azhdarchids walked with their limbs held directly underneath their body, and along with the morphology of their feet indicates they were more proficient on the ground than other pterosaurs.
 According to Witton, their proportions indicate they were not good swimmers on the other hand, and though they could probably launch from water, they were not as good at this as some other pterosaur groups.

 Haenamichnus was initially classified within the ichnofamily Pteraichnidae, but Masrour et al. (2018) included both Agadirichnus and Haenamichnus within their newly proposed ichnofamily, Agadirichnidae.
 Although it is notable for being the largest known pterosaur track, because the type series is rather poorly preserved and lacks stable shape, a redescription with more specimens of this ichnogenus might be required to confirm its ichnotaxonomic validity.